 Another potential issue is non-compliance.
 When AI models don’t meet regulatory requirements or fail to act in accordance with commands, there can be serious consequences for the companies using the technology, and those who are affected by their use of AI.
 The US and EU are expected to align regulations around the technology, and as AI regulations become more specific and more stringent (to protect candidates and employees), it’s important to keep up with the changes and ensure the AI you’re using is compliant on a global level.

-New regulations will go a long way in requiring organizations to prove how they use AI in HR and recruiting is ethical, but AI vendors must do their part to build ethical models and tools as well.
+New and current regulations will go a long way in requiring organizations to prove how they use AI in HR and recruiting is ethical, but AI vendors must do their part to build ethical models and tools as well.